 Listening to mantras regulates blood pressure, the heart rate, brain waves and the adrenalin level.
 But, remember, just like regular medicines, there are specific chants for specific purposes.

 CHANTING AND MEDITATION

 Chanting eventually makes us meditate.
-Meditation requires focus, which is difficult to achieve.
+And meditation requires focus.
 Therefore, chanting with concentration streamlines the mind and helps it focus on tasks.